marcusoftnet/booooring.com/README.md

 - loop sounds

 ## Todo
-- hit list, top 10 played sounds
+- Link to github issues to ask for more sounds
 - More sounds:
 -- Hammarbyklacken
 -- Clap clap clapclapclap